gviswa/DailyActuals/README.md

 ## License

-WeeklyActuals is released under the MIT license.
+DailyActuals is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/WeeklyActuals/master/LICENSE) for the full text.